22 Mar 3 Major Real Estate Investing Risks + How to Avoid Them

 3. Long Term Costs of Owning Property

-I loved holding real estate.
-I enjoyed setting up management companies and the like.
+I love real estate.
+I enjoy setting up management companies and the like.
 But it wasn’t always easy.

 Holding real estate takes money.
 There are going to be times when you have vacancies.
 You are going to have unexpected repairs and unpaid rent.
 These things just happen.
 It’s part of the real estate risk.
 You must handle your property prudently and make sure your managers are being thorough.